mdsimon2/RPi-CamillaDSP/README.md

 ### 10) Upgrading to future versions

+These upgrade instructions assume you are running python from a virtual environment.
+Running python from a virtual environment was implemented in this tutorial on 28-Jan-2025 with the update for CamillaDSP V3.
+If you are NOT running python from a virtual environment, see [CamillaGUI](#5)-install-gui) section.

 To upgrade to a new version of CamillaDSP, simply download and extract the new binary.
 ```
 wget https://github.com/HEnquist/camilladsp/releases/download/v3.0.0/camilladsp-linux-aarch64.tar.gz -O ~/camilladsp-linux-aarch.tar.gz